How To Convert Hard Money Leads To Actual Loans

 This took me probably 15 years to fully understand.
 All of us lenders are sitting in front of a computer at a desk all day.
 But the majority of our borrowers are not.
 What is important to us at this moment is not important to them at this moment.

 This is why the calendar thing works so well.
-When you ask someone what time is good to call, you often get no response or they say call me now when they are busy.
-But when they pick the time themselves on a calendar with built in reminders, they show up.
-We have had almost no no-shows on calendar appointments.
+When you ask someone what time is good to call, you often get no response or they say call me whenever.
+But when they pick the time themselves on a calendar with built-in reminders, they show up.
+We have had little no no-shows on calendar appointments.

 Scheduling follow-up appointments in a paper planner for lead conversion